-Cassy Haynes, Secretary, term ends 2019: Cassy’s first Burning Man event was the Burn, in 2007.
+Cassy Haynes, SDCAP Secretary, term ends 2019: Cassy’s first Burning Man event was the Burn, in 2007.
 Like thousands before and after her, she was blown away as soon as she arrived on playa.
-Cassy has been volunteering with the Burning Man community since 2007 with her first volunteer gig working at Center Camp hustling coffee to Burners from around the world.
-Cassy has volunteered at nearly every event (Burning Man event or otherwise) that she has attended.
-Additionally, she was on the team that organized and brought the very first SD Burner contingency in the SD Pride Parade.
-Cassy loves working behind the scenes and being able to bring a wealth of life and professional experience to her local community.
+She’s been volunteering with the Burning Man community since 2007 with her first volunteer gig working at Center Camp hustling coffee to Burners from around the world.
+She’s passionate about her community and supporting others in their quest to make their art!
+She’s a fiery member of the XSL crew (GO HAZE!) and loves working behind the scenes and serving her community.

 Curt Benedetto, Director, term ends 2019: Curt is an artist and serial entrepreneur who has been attempting to not fit into societal norms his whole life.
 Unfortunately that quest was hindered upon traveling to a planet saturated with the strange, the weird and the confused better known as Burning Man.
 Since then he has focused on different ways to rebel against the new conformity inside this world of the perpetual bizarre.

 !Stephanie Cucurullo, Director, term ends 2019: Stephanie is a life-long Burner who took her first trip to the desert in 2009 and has been an active part of the community ever since.
 She spent 2 decades as an in-house corporate attorney and intellectual property expert and loves reimagining what she knows in the service of a very different culture.
 She’s passionate about making and supporting others in making art, a lover of the expressed approach to life this community empowers and a proud member of the Pink Heart Phamily.